 At Dogs In Motion Canine Rehabilitation, we provide an animal physiotherapy service second to none.
 We listen to what you say and work with you to set a program specific to your pet’s needs.
 We will guide you every step of the way to help your pet reach their rehabilitation goals sooner.

-Dogs In Motion has been providing animal physiotherapy and hydrotherapy to small animals for over 10 years.
+Dogs In Motion has been providing animal physiotherapy and hydrotherapy to small animals for over 20 years.
 We keep up to date with the latest research in animal rehabilitation, and our centres are fitted with the latest equipment.
-We have physiotherapists with expertise in all areas of animal physiotherapy including:
+We have therapists with expertise in all areas of small animal rehabilitation including:

 - Orthopaedic injuries and surgeries

 - Sports Injuries

 - Spinal injuries and surgeries

 On your pet’s initial visit, we will perform a thorough assessment, and combine this with any information provided in the veterinary referral, to determine which body parts are affected and the impact this has on the overall pet’s mobility and function.
 We will then discuss our findings with you, and with your input, devise goals of treatment and a rehabilitation plan that suits your individual pet’s needs.
 From here we can select a variety of treatments to use to get your pet on the road to recovery.

 Animal Physiotherapy treatments we provide may include:

 - Soft tissue massage, trigger point therapy and myofascial release

 - Movement re-education